Vincent-Mattana/MYTHICA/README.md

 - `TurnManager`: Turn-based action scheduling and timing
 - `ActionCosts`: Weapon timing and action cost calculations

-Enjoy exploring the depths of Mythica and developing your unique character build!
+Enjoy exploring the depths of Treasure Goblin and developing your unique character build!